 The conflict in CAR has been ongoing since 2012.
-For many people, and for one young women named Sorella, the conflict has brought hardships and loss.
+For many people, and for one young woman named Sorella, the conflict has brought hardships and loss.
 But, despite the great difficulties, there is still a reason to have hope.

 Fleeing to safety